Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are highly specific and avoid any direct mention of the answer's title, characters, or key plot points.
-They focus on the core themes and journey, effectively describing the correct answer without giving it away easily.
-The variety of angles (quest, fellowship, hobbit, artifact, races, magic) is excellent.
+The clues are specific and descriptive, avoiding answer words.
+They accurately highlight unique elements of The Fellowship of the Ring, such as the hobbit, the artifact, Middle-earth, and the specific types of obstacles.
+The score is high because the clues are precise and clearly point to the correct answer without ambiguity.

 ✅ Strengths:
 - Generally specific and relate to correct answer